octobercms/test-plugin/readme.md

 1. Meta "Morph To" Plugins and Themes as Product (Polymorphic relationships)
 1. Plugins and Themes "Morph Many" Reviews
 1. Plugins and Themes "Morph One" Meta
+1. Plugins should not create when Meta validation fails.

 ### Test 6: Galleries